embedded-office/canopen-stack/README.md

 ### Integrate sourcecode in your project

 Get the project repository and add:
+- `driver/source` to your project source files
 - `canopen/source` to your project source files
+- `driver/include` to your include search path
 - `canopen/include` to your include search path
 - `canopen/config` to your include search path